lorrandavid/ngrx-files/README.md

-# VS Code Angular Files
+# VS Code NgRx Files

-This extension allows **quickly scaffold NgRx state files** in your project.
+This extension for VS Code allows **quickly scaffold NgRx state files** in your project.

 # How to install

-1. Go to the "Extensions" tab on your sidebar
+1. Go to "Extensions" tab on your VS Code sidebar
 2. Click on the 3 dots "..." on the top right corner
 3. Click on "Install from VSIX"
 4. Select the downloaded file